junxit/us-congress-code/title-42/chapter-7/sec-1395rr.md

 ### Study on Payment Level for Home Hemodialysis

 Pub.
 L. 106–113, div.
 B, § 1000(a)(6) [title II, § 222(c)], Nov.
 29, 1999, 113 Stat.
-1536, 1501A–352, provided that: “The Medicare Payment Advisory Commission shall conduct a study on the appropriateness of the differential in payment under the medicare program for hemodialysis services furnished in a facility and such services furnished in a home.
-Not later than 18 months after the date of the enactment of this Act [Nov.
-29, 1999], the Commission shall submit to Congress a report on such study and shall include recommendations regarding changes in medicare payment policy in response to the study.”
+1536, 1501A–352, required the Medicare Payment Advisory Commission to conduct a study on the appropriateness of a differential in payment level for home hemodialysis and to submit a report to Congress no later than 18 months after Nov.
+29, 1999.

 ### Renal Dialysis-Related Services